 But the good part was that I learned to design, brushed up my Photoshop skills and more than anything I learnt to handle clients.

 I also tried MLM – selling health supplements but the cost of procuring the products, sometimes stocking some, taking people for trainings to the center – it all costed more than I could afford anymore.
 I soon realized I was buying and consuming these products more than I was selling these, haha, I am sure most of us who have tried MLM understand what I am saying here.
 Amway, Avon, Tupperware or Herbal Life.

 I gave up – sat in my bedroom watching movies and knitting all day ( That made me a crazy knitter, lol).
 I did that for a year – depending financially on my parents, sister, friends, credit card.

-He wanted to sell me an online opportinity for $15.
-I had no money but I did have credit card and the entreprenuer inside me was so deperate – for money, for a new opportunity that in the next 48 hours I bought the opportunity on my credit card not knowing how I will pay my card (Now remember, I had been without salary for nearly 4 years)
+He wanted to sell me an online opportunity for $15.
+I had no money but I did have a credit card and the entrepreneur inside me was so desperate – for money, for a new opportunity that in the next 48 hours I bought the opportunity on my credit card not knowing how I will pay my card (Now remember, I had been without salary for nearly 4 years)